- main page

 If you are currently working as an Outward Bound Instructor in the USA and would like to be considered for instructional work at North Carolina Outward Bound School, it is not necessary to complete a new application.
 To apply for instructional work, please send a current resume including your specific OB course work along with a copy of one OB instructor evaluations and contact information for 2 references to : Staffing Department, 2582 Riceville Road, Asheville, NC 28805 or firstname.lastname@example.org.

-Your application will be reviewed, and you will be contacted via mail or e-mail to let you know that we have received your information.
+Applications will be reviewed starting in November, and you will be contacted via e-mail to let you know that we have received your information.
+Applications will only be reviewed once we receive a completed application as well as 3 letters of recommendation.
 If, after a reasonable time you have not heard from us, please feel free to call at (800) 850-7823 x 2194.

 Administrative & Base Management Positions:

-We are excited to post for 2013 positions.
-Each link will bring you to the job description and allow you to upload your resume and cover letter.
+We are excited to post the following positions.
+Each link will bring you to the job description and allow you to upload your resume and cover letter and apply on-line.

 Advanced Field Positions: